segmentio/chamber/README.md

 > be written to the secrets backend in the format they exist in the source file.
 > In order to normalize keys on import, provide the `--normalize-keys` flag

+When normalizing keys, before write, the key will be be first converted to lowercase to match how `chamber write` handles keys.

+Example: `DB_HOST` will be converted to `db_host`.

 You can set `filepath` to `-` to instead read input from stdin.

 ### Deleting